JasperFx/wolverine/docs/guide/http/policies.md

 ## HTTP Policies

-Custom policies can be created for HTTP endpoints through either creating your own implementation of `IHttpPolciy` shown below:
+Custom policies can be created for HTTP endpoints through either creating your own implementation of `IHttpPolicy` shown below:

 <!-- snippet: sample_IHttpPolicy -->